thomvaill/log4brains/README.md

 - Node.js >= 10.23
 - NPM or Yarn
-- Your project versioned in Git ([not necessarily a JS project!](#what-about-non-js-projects))
+- Git

+### Is Log4brains only for JS projects?

+Of course not!
+Log4brains is developed with TypeScript and use NPM as a package manager.
+You need Node and NPM to be installed globally to run Log4brains, but it is designed to work for all kind of projects.

 ### What about multi-package projects?

 Log4brains supports both mono and multi packages projects.
-The `npx init-log4brains` command will prompt you regarding this.
+The `log4brains init` command will prompt you regarding this.

 In the case of a multi-package project, you have two options: